PPG / PRG

+PPG / PRG**

 To help us with this, we have a “virtual patient reference group” called the PRG whereby membership enables you to have your say.
 We will ask the members of this representative group some questions from time to time, such as what you think about our opening times or the quality of the care or service you received.
 We will contact you via email and keep our surveys succinct so it shouldn’t take too much of your time.

-We aim to gather around a hundred patients from as broad a spectrum as possible to get a representative sample.
+We aim to have a group of about a hundred patients from as broad a spectrum as possible in order to obtain a representative sample of our total population.
 We need young people, workers, retirees, people with long-term conditions and people from non-British ethnic groups.

 If you are happy for us to contact you occasionally by email please click below 'Join our Patient Practice Group'

 Please note that no medical information or questions will be responded to.